 Between our persistence layer and the application layer, we secure your "in flight" data by providing encryption using the industry-standard Transport Layer Security cryptographic protocol (TLS 1.2).
 The database server's certificate is validated in this process (the server name of the database SSL certificate must exactly match the server name specified by the application layer, otherwise the connection attempt is aborted).

 At the application layer, we force all inbound requests to use secure HTTPS (HTTP over TLS) connections.
-Depending on the client device, the connection may use TLS 1.0, TLS 1.1 or TLS 1.2.
+Depending on the client device, the connection may use TLS 1.0, TLS 1.1 or TLS 1.2, and we are currently working on having a strict requirement for TLS 1.2 from May 2018.
 We forbid connections using the outdated and vulnerable SSL 2 and SSL 3 protocols.

 The accepted TLS connections are encrypted using an SSL certificate using the strongest web standard (SHA-2 & 2048-bit encryption) for the RSA key pair.
 The signature algorithm is based on SHA-256 with RSA encryption.